ahmed5bdelaal/e-shop/README.md

 - A product search form automatically.
 - Laravel Socialite (Facebook, Google, and Github) integration.
 - customer login.
-- Integration of payment methods (Paypal).
+- Integration of payment methods (Stripe).
 - Order tracking system.
 - First Use Features (create settings and admin,You do not need to seeders)

-Admin Features:
+:mailbox: Admin Features:
 - Product Manager.
 - Make Admin.
 - Brand manager.